planning your

 20-30 minutes

-Typically during the tail-end of cocktail hour, I’ll sneak into the reception site to capture all of those beautiful details, including table settings, floral arrangements, decor, etc. *If you opt for a second shooter, one photographer will photograph the reception details while the other focuses on candid photos of guests during cocktail hour.
+Typically during the tail-end of cocktail hour, I’ll sneak into the reception site to capture all of those beautiful details, including table settings, floral arrangements, decor, etc. *If you opt for a second shooter, one photographer will typically photograph the reception details while the other focuses on candid photos of guests during cocktail hour.

 Dinner